GovDataOfficial/ckanext-dcatde/README.md

        (pyenv) $ python setup.py develop

 4. [Install](https://github.com/ckan/ckanext-harvest#installation) a specific version of the CKAN extension ckanext-harvest.
 (Only if you want to use the RDF harvester)<br>
-It is tested that ckanext-dcatde is working well with the release `v1.2.0` of ckanext-harvest.<br>
+The recommended approach is to install the version of ckanext-dcat specified in the `optional-requirements.txt` [GitHub](https://github.com/GovDataOfficial/ckanext-dcatde/blob/master/optional-requirements.txt) or [Open CoDE](https://gitlab.opencode.de/fitko/govdata/ckanext-dcatde/-/blob/master/base-requirements.txt).
+Using other versions may lead to logical inconsistencies.<br>

 5. Enable the required plugins by adding to your CKAN configuration file: